1971 thru 1976 DKR

 Of the factors mentioned above, the evolution of recruiting disgusted him the most.
 Royal thought it was inherently wrong to court athletes to give them a college education to play football.
 He said, “it’s all backward; the kids should be coming to us, not us going to them.”

 In the book “Longhorn Football” by Bobby Hawthorne, Robert Heard noted that Royal “ felt sullied by what recruiting had become: groveling at the doorstep of 18-year-olds with a scrapbook full of press clippings he could barely read.”
 Steve Ross says, “One of the reasons coach Royal decided to “set his bucket down” at such an early age was the changing recruiting landscape.
 He used to tell the story of his last recruiting year.
-He has a home visit with a stud who isn’t back from practice yet.
-Royal is sitting with the mom in the living room when the recruit shows up.
-He first says to the coach, “You’re sitting in my chair, man.”
+He has a home visit with a student who isn’t back from practice yet.
+Royal sits with the mom in the living room when the recruit shows up.
+He first tells the coach, “You’re sitting in my chair, man.”
 “Coach said he jumped right up.
 And on the way back to Austin, seriously began to consider getting out.”

 During his tenure at Texas, Royal was the winningest coach in the nation.